dstlny/Simple-PHP-login-registration-system/README.md

 # Web-Applications-Technology-final-website

-#Author: me

-#Features
 - Login System (Admin and normal users).
--- Parameterised/Prepared Statements, hashed passwords, etc. etc.
+- Parameterised/Prepared Statements, hashed passwords, etc. etc.
 - Registration System (Admin users register via Adin Panel).
 - Inventory management system, allowing the updating, creation and amending of new or already existing products (Admin users only).
 - Favourites System (Normal users only, based on a session array).